Book Club - Mobile App Feature

 Initial Wireframe Sketches

-I spent a few hours sketching out the new frames based on my user flows, trying to determine how the new screens could fit within the exisiting app structure, and what were the essential elements I needed to include to allow users to complete their tasks.
+I began by sketching out the new frames based on my user flows, determining how the new screens could fit within the exisiting app structure, and what the essential elements were to allow users to complete their tasks.

 Low-Fidelity Wireframes